جامعة النجاح الوطنية

 • 11000322

 This course lays the foundations for the professional development components of the engineering degree.
 It provides students with the awareness and understandings of the roles and responsibilities of Professional Engineers in society with respect to the environment, ethics, law, equity, culture, public, economic context, and worker safety and health considerations.
 It also introduces the technical and other forms of work terms and/or work experience report preparation, understanding national and international placement standards, and engineering logbooks.
-Finally the course shall provide the students with effective technical writing, communications skills, interview techniques, skill assessment and analysis, career prospective.
+Finally, the course shall provide the students with effective technical writing, communication skills, interview techniques, skill assessment and analyses, and career prospective.

 3